mlsteele/blog.milessteele.com/posts/2014-03-17-kerberos-ssh.md

     $ kinit -p username

-replacing `username` is your athena username.
+replacing `username` with your athena username.
 The default realm should turn this into `username@ATHENA.MIT.EDU` If it doesn't try again with: